Naneet/SignLink-ISL/README.md

 We created two versions of the dataset loader:

  1. **Landmark-based Tensor Loader**: This version returns a tensor of hand landmarks, suitable for training transformer models.
 Using this, we achieved an accuracy of 54.55% on the INCLUDE SUBSET 50 (details in the repo).
 Tuning hyperparameters significantly improved performance, but one challenge with transformers is diagnosing performance bottlenecks.
 For example, adding interpolation to handle missing Mediapipe detections improved results, highlighting the importance of addressing dataset quality.
- 2. **Video Tensor Loader**: This version returns tensors of video frames, making it suitable for CNN-based models.
+ 2. **Video Tensor Loader**: This version returns tensors of video frames, making it suitable for CV-based models.
 This approach significantly improved performance, as discussed in the Model Performance section.

 #### Data Augmentation